Materials-Consortia/OPTIMADE/optimade.rst

 - **data**: The schema of this value varies by endpoint, it can be either a *single* `JSON API resource object <http://jsonapi.org/format/1.0/#document-resource-objects>`__ or a *list* of JSON API resource objects.
   Every resource object needs the :field:`type` and :field:`id` fields, and its attributes (described in section `API Endpoints`_) need to be in a dictionary corresponding to the :field:`attributes` field.
-  The :field:`data` field MAY also contain a :field:`meta` field with the following key:
+  Every resource object MAY also contain a :field:`meta` field with the following key:

   - **property_metadata**: an object containing per-entry and per-property metadata.
     The keys are the names of the fields in :field:`attributes` for which metadata is available.